nakulmitra/database-postgresql/notes/index-in-database.md

 | **Buffer Pool** | In-memory cache of disk pages |

 ## Conclusion
-An index is one of the most powerful tools for **query performance optimization**.
+An index is one of the most powerful feature for **query performance optimization**.
 It dramatically reduces the time needed to find relevant rows in large tables.
 However, it comes with trade-offs like additional storage and slower writes.

-Understanding how indexes work under the hood, especially in PostgreSQL and allows developers and DBAs to:
+Understanding how indexes work under the hood, especially in relational databases like PostgreSQL, and allows developers and DBAs to:
 - Write better queries
 - Choose optimal indexing strategies
 - Design performant applications